nathanfarlow/wee/README.md

 **Q:** How do I perform side effects beyond input/output of characters, like drawing to a screen?

-**A:** I recommend in this case you repurpose getc/putc to be a communication channel between your program and your interpreter.
+**A:** I recommend in this case you repurpose getc/putc to be a communication channel between your program and your interpreter/native side.
 For example, maybe your wee program wants to draw to pixel (10, 20).
 Perhaps it calls putc 3 times: once with an integer denoting the "start draw" command, then 10, then 20.

 **Q:** What about bitwise operations?
 Floating point math?